-Despite the competitive consumer finance marketplace, the Company has deployed capital ahead of schedule.
-We believe that the retrenchment of mainstream lenders from specialist markets continues to present an opportunity to engage with customers in markets which are underserved by traditional lenders and platforms.
-We further believe that through our differentiated approach and by targeting verticals that require specialist understanding, more detailed underwriting, or which pre-select higher quality borrowers, attractive risk-adjusted returns can be delivered with low volatility throughout the cycle.
+The Company has continued to deploy capital swiftly and effectively without compromising returns.
+We believe that the retrenchment of mainstream lenders from specialist markets continues to present a structural, not cyclical opportunity, to engage with customers in markets which are underserved by traditional lenders and platforms.

+We further believe that through our differentiated approach and by targeting verticals that require specialist understanding, more detailed underwriting, or which preselect higher quality borrowers, attractive risk-adjusted returns can be delivered with low volatility throughout the cycle.